Evaluation

 Contact our team to find out more peru@mmu.ac.uk

-In undertaking evaluations, our evaluation designs often seek to answer four main research questions ...
+In undertaking Evaluation, we often seekto answer four main research questions:

 Contact our team to find out more peru@mmu.ac.uk